What causes the magnetic curvature drift?: Curvature drift

 Field curvature $\kappa$ introduces variations in the particle's momentum along $\hat{b}$ as well.
 According to Eq.~(\ref{eq:N2-parallel}):

 Variations in $v_\kappa$ perturb the parallel velocity at the gyrofrequency.
-A predominantly $2\Omega_c$ `flutter' in the parallel velocity arises from non-gyrotropic field direction variations in the $v_\kappa v_\tau (G_{\kappa\tau} + G_{\tau\kappa})$ term.
+A predominantly $2\Omega_0$ `flutter' in the parallel velocity arises from non-gyrotropic field-direction variations in the $v_\kappa v_\tau (G_{\kappa\tau} + G_{\tau\kappa})$ term.
 Its amplitude is greatest for pitch angles near $\pi/4$ and $3\pi/4$.
+Geometrically, $G_{\kappa\tau} + G_{\tau\kappa}$ measures the torsion-like twisting of the curvature vector about the field direction.
 The curvature drift itself diminishes as $\cos^2\alpha$ and becomes negligible when $\alpha \sim \pi/2$.
 The exact form Eq.~(\ref{eq:field-direction-velocity-driver}) drives oscillations in the $\kappa-\tau$ plane that modify the pitch angle periodically.